untidy-hair/service_object/README.md

-# ServiceObject
+# ServiceObject for Ruby on Rails

-Opinionated conventions and utilities to service objects/service layers in your Rails application.
+A mini gem to make it easy for you to have service objects in Rails.

 Not only does it let you code complicated business logic easier, but it also helps you keep controllers well-readable and models loose-coupled to each other.